 While the HealthTech industry is transforming, medical organizations implement advanced approaches to keep up with the times.

 eHealth applications offer varied digital solutions to use resources efficiently and improve the patient experience.
 But there is no school like the old school – getting to the root of healthcare tech we stumble onto the good old-fashioned HIPAA compliance colossus.
-What is a HIPAA-compliant application and why should developers and businesses care – let's find out it together.
+What is it, how to build a HIPAA-compliant app and why should developers and businesses care – let's find out it together.

 Requirements outlining the lawful use of protected health information (PHI) has been regulated by HIPAA since 1996.
 So, in other words, HIPAA Compliant is the main security guard and a staunch crusader for data property rights.
 Its initial intent was simplifying and reducing the administrative overhead, leading to incremental insurance and healthcare reform.